top of page

 Through a moment of practice with Mozart, this reflection explores how hearing harmony changes timing, sound, and the experience of performance itself.

-Body Mapping: Arms and the Leading Edge of Movement (Holistique Pianism 11)
+Body Mapping - Arms and the Leading Edge of Movement; Holistique Pianism (11)

 A reflection on arm movement, joints, and fingertip-led motion in piano playing.